Limbo Race: History

 Drummer Peter Keaveney left the band in early 1981 and was replaced by Mark Poulin.
 At this time, the band recorded their first tape of the song Cigarettes which received airplay on the MIT radio station WMBR as well as on WERS from Emerson College.

 In 1981, the band caught the attention of producer and engineer Dan Salzmann who brought them into the studio to record a song, There Goes Kafka, which was included on a compilation of Boston-area bands called A Wicked Good Time Vol.2.

-In early 1982, the band added saxophonist Mark Chenevert and recorded their first single, Down & Backwards b/w What It Is, which received airplay on the commercial radio station WBCN.
+In early 1982, the band added saxophonist Mark Chenevert and keyboardist Catherine Coleman and recorded their first single, Down & Backwards b/w What It Is, which received airplay on the commercial radio station WBCN.
 The band began to receive media attention and was invited to play at the 1982 WBCN Rock & Roll Rumble which they went on to win.
 Limbo Race was not included in the list of bands originally invited but as an alternate; they entered the competition only when another band had to drop out.

 The band was picked up by manager Jim Coffman, who also managed Mission of Burma, and began playing shows throughout the northeast including the famed CBGB in New York, the 9:30 Club in Washington DC and other venues.
 In 1983 they also opened for the Thompson Twins and Echo & the Bunnymen at the Channel in Boston, as well for R.E.M. at Streets in Allston.